 - Medicaid beneficiaries with behavioral health diagnoses and chronic physical comorbidities–hypertension, coronary heart disease, and diabetes–have significantly higher medical (non-behavioral health) costs than those without a behavioral health diagnosis.

-While integration is a broad term used to refer to services, programs, policies, payments, and administrative structures, this report focuses on the clinical integration of behavioral health and physical health services and the systems level changes states put in place to achieve it.
+While integration is a broad term used to refer to services, programs, policies, payments, and administrative structures, this report focuses on the clinical integration of behavioral health and physical health services and the systems level changes to health services states put in place to achieve it.

-This brief provides an overview of behavioral health integration strategies in state Medicaid programs, and includes case studies that explore integration in five states that have recently engaged in major Medicaid integration initiatives: Arizona, Arkansas, Michigan, New York, and North Carolina.
+This brief provides an overview of behavioral health integration strategies in state Medicaid programs.
+In addition, it includes case studies that explore integration in five states that have recently engaged in major Medicaid integration initiatives: Arizona, Arkansas, Michigan, New York, and North Carolina.